BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```

 ### Step 5 - Install PyTorch
-* Nvidia GPUs:
+* 🟢 Nvidia GPUs:
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```
-> AMD GPU - Unfortunately, PyTorch does not currently support AMD GPUs on Windows; it is only supported on Linux.
+> 🔴 AMD GPU - Unfortunately, PyTorch does not currently support AMD GPUs on Windows (only Linux).
+However, it may be possible by using WSL within Windows pursuant to the instructions [HERE](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview) and then access GPU-acceleration via [HERE](https://ubuntu.com/tutorials/enabling-gpu-acceleration-on-ubuntu-on-wsl2-with-the-nvidia-cuda-platform#1-overview).
+However, I do not have an AMD GPU so please let me know if you get it working with this method.
+If this does work for you, proceed to the instructions below on how to install my program within Linux.
-* CPU only:
+* 🔵 CPU only:
 ```
 pip install torch torchvision torchaudio
 ```